wip-abramson/aries-acapy-protocol-example/README.md

 This is a basic example of a protocol implemented for an aca-py agent and included as a plugin.

-To startup simply run: `docker-compose up`
+To startup run: `docker-compose up`